 Elk

 Available through the elk hunt lottery only.
-The hunting season is planned for October 12 – 18.
+The hunting season is typically during mid-October.

 Bear Season